EndPointCorp/end-point-blog/2021/05/20/database-design-using-composite-keys.html.md

   ADD FOREIGN KEY (department_id, team_id) REFERENCES teams;
 ```

 With this method, we ensure data integrity and don’t need to disturb the existing users of the employees table while adding the teams.
-They can still reliably use `department_id` column.
+They can still reliably use the `department_id` column.
 We can also set the `team_id` as NULL and still maintain the data integrity.

 ### Ease of Change